 My husband loves Fried Chicken.
 So, when I heard about Ma Lou’s Fried Chicken in Ypsilanti, I knew we had to check it out.
-We have visited twice – once with and once without our daughter.
+We have visited numerous times in the last few months and even more in the years since our review was originally written..

-Ma Lou’s opened earlier this year.
+Ma Lou’s opened early in 2017.
 The restaurant is the work of chef Frank Fejeran who also opened Ricewood Barbecue (another restaurant we need to check out).
 Prior to Ricewood, Chef Fejeran was formerly at the Ravens Club.

 Ma Lou’s Fried Chicken: The Main Course

-My husband prefers breast meat.
-He ordered the Breast which includes 2 pieces and one small side.
+My husband prefers white meat meat.
+So, he ordered the Breast which included 2 pieces and one small side.

 My daughter does not like her chicken on the bone, so she ordered the Kids Meal which is 3 tenders and one small side.
 The chicken tenders only come in one spice which is similar to the southern.
 The portion was large enough for my 11 year old who frequently orders adult meals.
 She liked the tenders, although she would have liked barbecue sauce to go with them.